Kaiji (manga): Plot

 Japan, February 1996.
 Three years after graduating high school and moving to Tokyo in search of employment, Kaiji Itō struggles to secure steady work.
 Consumed by despair, he spends his days in his apartment, indulging in petty pranks, gambling, alcohol, and cigarettes, while obsessing over his financial woes.
 His life takes a dramatic turn when he is visited by Yūji Endō, a loan shark seeking repayment of a debt Kaiji had co-signed for a former co-worker.
 Endō presents Kaiji with a choice: either repay the debt over ten years or gamble aboard the ship Espoir (French for 'hope') for one night to settle it.
 Manipulated by Endō's deceit, Kaiji reluctantly agrees to the gamble, with Endō confident he will never return.
 However, Kaiji survives the night and is invited to another gambling event at Starside Hotel.
 Initially hesitant, he is persuaded by his acquaintance, Sahara, to participate.
 After emerging as the sole survivor of the event, Kaiji seeks to avenge the fallen participants by entering a new gambling match, "E-Card", organized by the shady financing corporation, Teiai Group.
 Despite losing an ear, he defeats Yukio Tonegawa, Teiai's second-highest executive.
 Kaiji then wagers his winnings in a high-stakes game against Kazutaka Hyōdō, Teiai's president, but this time loses both his money and four fingers.

 After surviving the events at Starside Hotel, with his ear and fingers reattached, Kaiji is left with a debt exceeding ¥9.5 million.
 He contacts Endō, hoping to participate in another high-stakes gamble, but Endō deceives him, sending him to Teiai's underground labor camp to work off his debt for 15 years.
 At the camp, Kaiji is initially paid 91,000 perica (equivalent to ¥9,100) per month to dig an underground kingdom, but his earnings are halved to 45,000 perica after losing to Tarō Ōtsuki, a site foreman, in a game of "Underground Cee-lo".
 Kaiji eventually allies with other "Forty-fivers" (those earning 45,000 perica monthly) to defeat Ōtsuki, and earn enough for a one-day outside pass.
 Using multiple passes, Kaiji escapes the labor camp with ¥800,000, but has only 20 days to earn ¥60 million to secure his freedom and liberate the other Forty-fivers.
-He encounters Kōtarō Sakazaki, a indebted man who informs him of a high-stakes pachinko game called "the Bog", located at a Teiai-owned casino.
+He encounters Kōtarō Sakazaki, an indebted man who informs him of a high-stakes pachinko game called "the Bog", located at a Teiai-owned casino.
 Despite the game being rigged by Seiya Ichijō, the casino manager, to prevent payouts, Kaiji devises a strategy to beat the Bog, and in collaboration with Sakazaki and Endō, they win over ¥700 million.
 As a result, Ichijō is sentenced to the labor camp for 1,050 years to repay the lost funds.
 After paying off his debt and celebrating his victory, Endō drugs Kaiji and confiscates most of his winnings, as repayment of the loan used in his strategy to win the Bog, leaving him only enough money to free the Forty-fivers.